SecP-Tuning: Efficient Privacy-Preserving Prompt Tuning for Large Language Models via MPC: Introction

+Large Language Models (LLMs)~\citep{Vaswani-2017-Attention, liu2019roberta, Gpt-4o, llama3, deepseek-r1} have achieved groundbreaking advancements in diverse domains, including natural language understanding, generation, reasoning, and cross-modal applications.
+However, adapting universally pre-trained LLMs to high-sensitivity fields such as healthcare, finance, government compliance, and industrial manufacturing remains a significant challenge.
+This difficulty arises from the fact that such sensitive data is closely tied to the interests of data owners and is subject to regulations (e.g., GDPR, HIPAA) and corporate compliance requirements, making direct access impractical.
+Additionally, model parameters may encapsulate statistical information from the source domain, posing potential privacy risks.
+Therefore, the key scientific and engineering challenge in achieving the implementation of ``trustworthy intelligence" lies in efficiently adapting LLMs to specific domains using effective fine-tuning methods, such as Full-Parameter Supervised Fine-Tuning (SFT)~\citep{sft1, bert}, Low-Rank Adaptation (LoRA)~\citep{hu2022lora, dettmers2023qlora}, and Prompt Tuning~\citep{lester-2021-prompttuning, p-tuningv2}, while ensuring that neither the \textit{fine-tuning data} nor the resulting \textit{model parameters} are exposed.

-Privacy-Preserving Machine Learning (PPML)~\citep{Mohassel2017SecureML, Wagh2019SecureNN} based on Multi-Party Computation (MPC)~\citep{Yao1986MPC, GoldreichMW87} offers a promising solution for secure collaborative model training.
-In this paradigm, model parameters and private data are firstly secret-shared among the involved parties.
-The parties then engage in a series of encrypted computations under a privacy-preserving environment by executing MPC protocols through multiple rounds of communication.
-All computations are performed over encrypted inputs, ensuring that each party learns only the outputs explicitly permitted by the protocol, without gaining access to private information such as the raw data or model parameters.
-Owing to its appealing privacy guarantee, MPC-based PPML has been successfully applied to the training and inference of various machine learning models, significantly advancing the deployment of privacy-preserving technologies in real-world applications~\citep{hao2022iron,luo2024secformer, BLOT, lu2023bumblebee}.
+Privacy-Preserving Machine Learning (PPML) based on Secure Multi-Party Computation (MPC)~\citep{Yao1986MPC, GoldreichMW87} offers a promising solution.
+In this paradigm, model parameters and sensitive data are first secret-shared among participating parties.
+These parties then execute MPC protocols through multiple rounds of communication to complete privacy-preserving computations for forward propagation, backward propagation, and optimization.
+All computations are performed on secret-shared inputs and intermediate results, ensuring that parties only learn the protocol's explicitly permitted outputs without accessing private data or model parameters.
+Due to its compelling privacy guarantees, MPC-based PPML has been successfully applied to the training of linear models~\citep{Mohassel2017SecureML}, convolutional neural networks~\cite{Wagh2019SecureNN, wagh2020falcon}, and the inference of Transformer-based LLMs~\citep{hao2022iron,luo2024secformer, BLOT, lu2023bumblebee}.